xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 -----------

 Although most of calibration results will be written into another system file *SerialEMcalibraions.txt* when you save the calibrtion from Calibretion menu, there are a few places you need to manully edit the *SerialEMproperties.txt* to take in the calibration results.
 These include pixelsize and tilting axis angle - they are more like instrument parameters.

+For pixelsize calibration, it is best to use standard 2160 line waffle grid.
+For all other calibration like Image Shift and Stage Shift, it would makes things a lot easier to use a non-periodic sample.
+Please see the *NOTE* at the end of this document.

 .. rubric:: Step 0.